freealise/freealise/psy/README.md

 what AI (a golem) does is permute letters and phonemes to arrive at an idea
 only initially it gets data in an ordered way with an index, then recombines it (= Zohar)
+AI does not deserve being emotional about it (as it doesn't last)

 when did I reject Metatron ?